Things to keep in mind about acute respiratory infections read

 - Salt-water Gargle: Gargling with warm water mixed with salt offers relief to a sore throat.
 You can try this every morning for better results.

 - Ginger: Ginger and its antibiotic, anti-inflammatory, and antiviral properties help alleviating various infections.
-You can either chew some pieces of ginger or consume it by using it into tea.
+You can either chew some pieces of ginger or consume it by using it in tea.

-- Eucalyptus: Boil a few eucalyptus leaves and inhale its steam to get relief from nasal congestion.
+- Eucalyptus: Boil a few eucalyptus leaves and inhale their steam to get relief from nasal congestion.
 You can also use eucalyptus oil and sniff it for better results.

 - Honey: Just like ginger, honey also soothes the throat and kills the infection-causing bacteria.
 This is suited for children suffering from respiratory infections.